XAutoML: A Visual Analytics Tool for Understanding and Validating Automated Machine Learning: Requirements Analysis

 Current \ac{AutoML} visual analytics tools always distinguish between either a domain expert, with no expertise in \ac{ML} or programming, and a data scientist, who is only interested in technical model details but not the underlying domain \cite{Cashman2019,Santos2019,Gil2019a,Heyen2020,Gleicher2020,Wang2019,Weidele2020,Park2021,Ono2021}.
 We argue that the user basis is more diverse, with many shades between the classic domain expert and data scientist.
 Consequently, the visual analytics tool should not force users into either of the roles; rather, it should enable them to fully use their potential: A domain expert with no \ac{ML} skills but knowledge in data visualization should be able to build their desired visualizations instead of being limited to the visual interface optimized for users with no technical experience.
-Instead of this one dimensional distinction of user groups, we group users based on their domain knowledge and \ac{ML} expertise as displayed in Figure~\ref{fig:user_groups}.
-In addition to the established terms \emph{domain expert} and \emph{data scientist}, we will refer to domain experts with fundamental \ac{ML} knowledge as \emph{domain data scientists}.
-If only a high expertise in \ac{ML} is relevant, we will combine both users groups to \emph{(domain) data scientists}.
-For the sake of completeness, users with neither \ac{ML} nor domain expertise are denoted as \emph{citizen researchers} and will not be further considered in this work.
-It is important to note that both dimensions are continuous and no clear distinction between the four user groups exists.
-A visual analytics tool for \ac{AutoML} should provide, to varying extents, useful information for all user groups and users should be able to select relevant information.
+Instead of this one dimensional distinction of user groups, we propose to introduce three orthogonal \emph{knowledge dimensions} related to the usage of \ac{AutoML}: \begin{enumerate*} \item Domain expertise for validating the predictions of a model, \item \ac{ML} expertise for model improvement and behaviour validation, and \item \ac{AutoML} expertise for optimization refinement and debugging. \end{enumerate*} As users can be proficient in multiple knowledge dimensions, eight different user groups can be deduced.
+It is important to note that all dimensions are continuous and no clear distinction between the eight user groups exists.
+Instead of creating dedicated visualizations for eight fluent, not clearly separable user groups, a visual analytics tool for \ac{AutoML} should provide, to varying extents, useful information for all knowledge dimensions and users should be able to select relevant information.

+For the context of this work, 53\% of all participants have domain expertise, 75\% \ac{ML} expertise, and 28\% \ac{AutoML} expertise with 45\% having only one proficiency and 55\% having at least two proficiencies.
+For the remainder of this article we will refer to all participants being proficient in domain expertise as domain experts, independent of their other knowledge dimensions.
+The same holds true for data scientists and \ac{AutoML} researchers.